List of Grand Slam and related tennis records

 These are records for Grand Slam tournaments, also known as majors, which are the four most prestigious annual tennis events: Australian Open, French Open, Wimbledon, and US Open.
 All records are based on official data from the majors.
+In the case of ties, players are listed in chronological order of reaching the record.
 The names of active players appear in boldface for their career totals and currently active streaks.